garlicdevs/Arcade-Learning-Environment/README.md

 ## Support the authors of The Arcade Learning Environment
+By citing the following papers if you use ALE

 *M. G. Bellemare, Y. Naddaf, J. Veness and M. Bowling.
 The Arcade Learning Environment: An Evaluation Platform for General Agents, Journal of Artificial Intelligence Research, Volume 47, pages 253-279, 2013.*